pfz3/Inverse-Spherical-Indentation/README.md

 ## Methodology

 The code in this repo solves the inverse indentation problem: given indentation data we wish to extract the uniaxial equivalent mechanical constitute properties.
 Since there are no closed form solutions which describe the post-elastic indentation response a complex finite element (FE) model may be used.
 FE models however can be costly - in our simulations an isotropic linear-hardening asymmetric model required 10-25 hrs per simulation to run.
-Therefore using the FE model directly in unfeasible.
+Therefore using the FE model directly in infeasible.

 The solution methodology follows the strategy layed out in the seminal work by Kennedy and O'Hagan [[4](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/1467-9868.00294)].